branchwelder/SoftSysEsotericEmus/README.md

 **Future Additions**

 The current library works on the Arduino with basic threading functionality.
-This could be expanded to include common mutex capabilities.
+This could be expanded to include other common threading capabilities including mutexes.
 In the PThread library, these functions include init, destroy, lock, and unlock.
 Mutex functionality would allow locking threads to ensure that reading and writing variables happened in a controlled way.

 ### Results